Home page

 Marion Thain

 Marion Thain is Professor of Culture and Technology at King’s College London, and Executive Dean of the Faculty of Arts and Humanities.
+She is co-Chair of the Russell Group Arts and Humanities Deans/PVCs group.

 Email: marion.thain@kcl.ac.uk